UW-CTRL/AA548-spr2024/bite-size-notes/week-5-d-various-mpc.md

 ## Overview of MPC

 Model Predictive Control (MPC) is a method that solves optimization problems sequentially over a finite time horizon.
-It has found applications in various fields and has garnered significant interest in recent years.
+It has found applications in various fields and has gained significant interest in recent years.

 Key characteristics of MPC include:
 - Finite horizon makes it computationally easier compared to infinite horizon optimization.